Mental Health Help For Eating Disorders

 Anorexia may be effectively treated with a variety of behavioral psychotherapies, including cognitive-behavioral therapy (CBT), acceptance-based therapies, and exposure and response prevention.
 Some research suggests that family-based treatment (FBT) for adolescents.
 This therapy approach typically involves educating and coaching a patient’s loved ones to support the patient in making better eating choices.

-Effective therapies for bulimia
+Effective therapies to treat bulimia

 Currently, the therapeutic strategy with the best evidence for effectiveness in bulimia is cognitive-behavioral therapy.
 For those who don’t respond well to this treatment, interpersonal therapy (IPT) may be an effective alternative, and there’s also some evidence supporting the use of dialectical behavior therapy (DBT) and integrative cognitive-affective therapy (ICAT).

-Effective therapies for binge eating disorder
+Effective therapies to treat binge eating disorder

-Effective therapies for ARFID
+Effective therapies to treat ARFID

 Research into the treatment of avoidant/restrictive food intake disorder is still sparse since it hasn’t been a defined diagnosis for very long.
-However, both CBT and family-based treatment show promise for this disorder.
+However, both CBT and family-based treatment show promise for this eating disorder.

 Getty/Frazao Studio Latino

-Medical management of eating disorders
+Medical management options

 In addition to talk therapy, effective eating disorder treatment often requires working with a physician.
 Otherwise, you may be at risk of refeeding syndrome—a life-threatening shift in electrolyte balance that can happen when a severely malnourished individual resumes normal eating.

-A doctor may also prescribe medications that could support your recovery.
+A doctor may also prescribe medications that could support your eating disorder recovery.
 Although pharmacological treatment by itself is often not considered as effective for these disorders, some evidence suggests that antidepressants like fluoxetine may help enhance the outcomes of psychotherapy for eating disorders.

 In addition to working with a physician, you might consult a dietitian or other expert for nutrition counseling and supervision.
 This may help alleviate fears about weight gain while helping you resume eating.

-How to talk to someone with an eating disorder about getting help
+How to talk to someone about getting help for eating disorders

 Encouraging someone with an eating disorder to seek treatment could make a significant difference in their well-being.
-However, it can be a tricky subject to broach, since many people with these disorders feel shame and distress around the subject.
+However, it can be a tricky subject to broach, since many people with eating disorders feel shame and distress around the subject.

 For example, you could try saying something like the following: “I’ve noticed that you’ve skipped some meals lately, and I’m concerned about your health.
 Do you need someone to talk to?”

 Whether or not they’re receptive, it’s often best to emphasize that you’re happy to help them in any way you can, whether by offering a listening ear or assisting with practical health and wellness matters.
-Doing some research beforehand can prepare you to suggest possible treatment resources if the person is interested in getting help.
+Doing some research beforehand can prepare you to suggest possible eating disorder treatment resources if the person is interested in getting help.

 You may also want to mentally prepare for defensive reactions, such as anger and denial.
 It may take several discussions before the person is ready to admit they need assistance.